Aeterrno-Amora/equivariant-zsc/README.md

 Q-network, recurrent DQN training, belief network and training, as well as some tools to analyze trained models.

+`bot` is the human-ai evaluation using web interface.
+It may be unsupported in the current brunch.

 ## Run the Code

 Please refer to the README in pyhanabi for detailed instruction on how to train a model.